ecpeter23/asa/README.md

 1. Write at least 10 new tests for your implementation.
 2. Update any previous tests to accomodate your new additions.
-3. In total you should have at least 20 tests you have written (5 new tests you wrote for HW5 + 10 new tests you have just written for the final)
-4. Make a continuous integration (CI) script runs the tests when code is pushed to Gitlab.
+3. Make a continuous integration (CI) script runs the tests when code is pushed to Gitlab.

 ## Part 5 - Code Demo and Explanation